Greeks march to mark 1973 student revolt against junta

 WARSAW Between 100,000 and 200,000 Poles living in Britain may return home as a result of Britain leaving the European Union, a Polish government ministry said on Monday.

-ATHENS Thousands of Greeks protesting against austerity policies rallied in Athens on Saturday to mark a bloody student uprising almost four decades ago against the military junta that ruled the country at the time.
+ATHENS Thousands of Greeks protesting against austerity policies rallied in Athens on Saturday to mark a bloody student uprising almost four decades ago against the military junta that then ruled the country.

-The annual protest often becomes a focal point for groups protesting against government policies and comes against a backdrop of rising public anger at a new round of wage and pension cuts approved by parliament this month.

-About 20,000 protesters waving red flags marched peacefully through the centre of Athens to the embassy of the United States, which protesters accuse of having supported the six-year military dictatorship.

 "We must send (the government) a message.
-The situation can change only if we resist," said 37-year-old Panagiotis Sarantidis, who went to the university to pay tribute to the dead students, holding his daughter in his arms.
+The situation can change only if we resist," said 37-year-old Panagiotis Sarantidis, who went to the Polytechnic school to pay tribute to the dead students holding his daughter in his arms.

+About 7,000 police were deployed to patrol the streets in central Athens and roads blocked off as the march started.

-Adding to tension this year, the far-right Golden Dawn party denied earlier this week that any students were killed there in 1973.
+Adding to tensions this year, the far-right Golden Dawn party denied earlier this week that any students were killed at the Polytechnic School in 1973.

 Riding a wave of public anger at corrupt politicians, austerity and illegal immigration, the ultra-nationalist party entered parliament this year - the first time an extreme-right group has done so since the fall of the 1967-1974 junta.